But I thought it might be interesting to share what being nomadic and not really having a ‘home’ is like when a pandemic hits.

 I was also distracted because I was getting ALL the feels about leaving Bansko.
 I’d had such a fun time there, and the community was awesome.
 I was bummed to leave the friends I’d made and was just dealing with the emotions that come with leaving a place you’ve grown so attached to.

 I’m an INFP, ok???
 I get super nostalgic and emotional and I hate goodbyes, haha.
-Regardless, I was excited for the farm, just busy adjusting to the change and compartmentalizing everything in my brain.My first full day on the farm consisted of helping with cheese deliveries.
-We drove around to different shops and restaurants and dropped off their orders.
+Regardless, I was excited for the farm, just busy adjusting to the change and compartmentalizing everything in my brain.When I arrived in Vienna, everything was still business as usual.
 Everyone was out and about on the streets, no one was wearing masks or gloves, and I started scheming for future trips.

 I really wanted to snowboard in the Alps, and visit other nearby cities like Linz and Salzburg.
 One of my friends from the US was even talking about coming to visit, and I had planned to go back to the US for a little bit mid-May.
 My youngest cousin was graduating high school, and my grandparents were turning 90!
 The whole family was supposed to meet in Colorado for several days to celebrate.